Making Non-Markovian master equations accessible with approximate environments: Examples

 Nonlinear processes are important in quantum optics \cite{Leonhardt_2010}.
-One of the most studied processes are Kerr Nonlinearities, modeling their interaction with the environment is the reason the cumulant/refined weak coupling equation was first proposed \cite{Alicki89}, the idea behind proposing this equation, was the idea that it can handle small spacing in Bohr frequencies, which is important for transient dynamics, and has the GKLS master equation as a limit when $t \to \infty$ \cite{Alicki89,intermediate,rivas} (see \cite{intermediate} for an in-depth discussion ).
-In this section we consider the Hamiltonian
+One of the most studied processes are Kerr Nonlinearities, modeling their interaction with the environment is the reason the cumulant/refined weak coupling equation was first proposed \cite{Alicki89}, the idea behind proposing this equation, was that it could handle small spacing in Bohr frequencies, which is important for transient dynamics, and that it also has the GKLS master equation as a limit when $t \to \infty$ \cite{Alicki89,intermediate,rivas} (see \cite{intermediate} for an in-depth discussion ).
+In this section, we consider the Hamiltonian

-We consider an underdamped spectral density.
-We show how the master equation is almost exact but cheaper than the numerically exact approach.
-To perform the simulation we truncated the Hilbert space of the oscillator such that it contains $N=10$.
-This number is chosen to keep HEOM feasible, but as we see from the figure it is enough as the mean population of photons is never high, we can also appreciate the difference in simulation time and precision of the different approaches.
+and an underdamped spectral density.
+We show how the cumulant equation is almost exact but cheaper than the numerically exact approach.
+To perform the simulation, we truncated the Hilbert space of the oscillator such that it contains $N=10$ levels.
+This number is chosen to keep HEOM feasible, but as we see from the figure, it is enough as the mean population of photons is significantly lower, we can also appreciate the difference in simulation time and precision of the different approaches.
 Notice from Figure \ref{fig:wigner} b) and c) that the cumulant equation has not converged to the GKLS equation, even though the observables have seemingly reached equilibrium.
-This is due to the small Bohr frequencies and is a phenomenon we see often in high dimensional systems with small spacing, this simple example is proof that the cumulant equation can be an accurate description even though it supposedly tends to the Global master equation in the long time limit.
+This is due to the small Bohr frequencies having a long radius of convergence of the approximation \cite{Blanes_2009}.
+This is a phenomenon that happens often in high dimensional systems with small spacing.
+This simple example is proof that the cumulant equation can be an accurate description even though it supposedly tends to the Global master equation in the long time limit.

-\subsection{Beyond second order descriptions and Structured environments}
+\subsection{Beyond second order descriptions and structured environments}

 The spin boson model with the rotating wave approximation is one of the few systems to have an exact description when dealing with quantum reservoirs, this exact description of course is rather limited, in the sense that the original system underwent several approximations, nevertheless, this exact master equation provides us with a nice example on which to test the methods we have developed so far with structured environments.
 This section follows the discussion in \cite{garraway_jc,breuer} with the addition of structured environments and the cumulant equation.
 Consider